jondot/signup/README.md

 # Signup

 A Go based service to take in beta signups.
-Demo <a href="http://jondot.github.com/signup">is here</a>.
+Demo <a href="http://jondot.github.com/signup">is here</a>, demo source <a href="https://github.com/jondot/signup/blob/master/example/signup.html">is here</a>.

 ## Deploying